MSIQ: Joint Modeling of Multiple RNA-seq Samples for Accurate Isoform Quantification: Discussion and conclusion

-An important step in our MSIQ method is the identification of the informative group, which depends on posterior draws of the hidden state variables.
-We currently use a Beta-Bernoulli model to describe the probability of each sample belonging to the informative group.
-Yet, it is possible to improve the model once gold standard data (i.e., qPCR) for the relevant biological condition become available \citep{adamski2014method,li2011rsem}.
-We can extend our MSIQ model to account for the heterogenous quality of multiple RNA-seq samples based on the similarity of the isoform abundance estimates of each sample and the gold standard.
-Such quality assessment can be integrated with the inter-sample similarity to better identify the samples in the informative group.
-As a result, the samples that have higher agreement with gold standards and high similarity with each other will be more likely to be considered as in the informative group.
-This procedure is supposed to identify more reliable samples and potentially increase the re-use of public RNA-seq data as it will provide an interpretable measure of the quality of multiple RNA-seq data sets.
+An important step in our MSIQ method is the identification of the consistent group, which depends on posterior draws of the hidden state variables.
+We currently use a Beta-Bernoulli model to describe the probability of each sample belonging to the consistent group. \ww{However}, it is possible to improve the model once gold standard data (i.e., qPCR) for the \ww{biological condition of interest} become available \citep{adamski2014method,li2011rsem}.
+We can extend our MSIQ model to account for the heterogeneous quality of multiple RNA-seq samples based on the similarity of the isoform abundance estimates \ww{between} each sample and the gold standard.
+Such quality assessment can be integrated with the inter-sample similarity to better identify the consistent group.
+As a result, the samples that have higher agreement with gold standards and high similarity with each other will be more likely to be considered \ww{a part of} the consistent group.
+This procedure is supposed to identify more reliable samples and \ww{can} potentially increase the re-use of public RNA-seq data as it will provide an interpretable measure of the quality of multiple RNA-seq data sets.
+We would also like to point out that \ww{biological knowledge can be incorporated into MSIQ modeling} to further improve isoform abundance estimation.
+For example, mRNA fragments are\ww{, in fact,} not uniformly distributed within the isoforms \citep{zhang2014wemiq}, and \ww{a} high correlation was observed between read coverage and genome GC content \citep{li2011sparse}.
+Our proposed hierarchical model can be considered an umbrella framework that can be easily extended to incorporate more detailed modeling procedures as long as these procedures use likelihoods to describe read generating processes.
+Such extension might help MSIQ achieve better performance on complex genes.